 What is Traditional Marketing?

 Traditional marketing refers to conventional strategies for promoting a brand or a product to consumers.
-It uses established channels for communication including, television, radio, newspapers, flyers, billboards, text messages etc.
+It uses established channels for communication, including television, radio, newspapers, flyers, billboards, text messages, etc.

 Why Choose Traditional Marketing?